Get your EIN in as fast as 7 business days. Apply now for $49

 What Is an EIN?

-An EIN (Employer Identification Number) is a 9-digit tax identification number issued by the US Internal Revenue Service (IRS) to businesses operating in the United States.
-The format is XX-XXXXXXX (for example, 12-3456789).
-The IRS issues approximately 5 million EINs per year.
+An EIN (Employer Identification Number) is a 9-digit federal tax ID issued by the US Internal Revenue Service to entities operating in the United States.
+The format is XX-XXXXXXX, for example 12-3456789.
+The IRS assigns it once and keeps it permanently.

 Key EIN Facts